-–Humans are a forward-looking species, it’s been said, if only because of our use of the future tense.
+Humans are a forward-looking species if only, it has been said, because of our use of the future tense.
 In fact, if we are to believe Kant, the three most important questions in our lives are entirely future-oriented: What can I know?
 What should I do?
 What may I hope?

-–With that in mind, once we get rid of the notion that the future is “what lies ahead” as if it were a land yet visited, the easier it is to understand why predictions about that future are never proven false or true.
-Rather: If the future is the mess now—that is, our inability to predict it always preoccupies us—then the future is far more now than later.
+–Once we put aside the notion that the future is “what lies ahead, it’s easier it is to understand that the future is the mess now.
+That is, since our inability to predict the preoccupies us, the future is far more now than later.
 Or as novelists have long known, it’s already difficult enough to predict the present.

-First itemize a few of the apocalyptic predictions that have failed to materialize over the past five decades: global nuclear war, communist world hegemony, global starvation, global oil depletion, global epidemics, a prolonged night/new ice age triggered by burning oil wells during the Gulf War, and the international meltdown because of the millennium computer bug.
+First itemize a few of the apocalyptic predictions that have failed to materialize over the past five decades: global nuclear war, communist world hegemony, global starvation, global oil depletion, a prolonged night/new ice age, and the international meltdown because of the millennium computer bug.

 “How many times do you need to hear the world is ending before you realize it isn’t ending,” asks author, Michael Lewis.

-When, we must all ask, does unremitting apocalypticism become apocrapha?
+When, we must all ask, does unremitting apocalypticism become apocrypha?

-And yet, still, this habituated response: “But, but it could get worse, very worse!”
+And yet, still, this habituated response: “But, but it could get worse, very worse. . .”
 Well, yes, it could.
-But just as well couldn’t the crux of the matter be that such lists demonstrate a resilience in the admittedly crisis-prone that many underestimate, locally, regionally, nationally, internationally, globally?
+But just as well couldn’t such lists demonstrate a resilience in the admittedly crisis-prone that many underestimate, locally, regionally, nationally, internationally, globally?

-Or to put the issue in terms of the opening points, what are we now getting from this habituation with the messes of it-could-get-very-very-very-much-worse, these being ones we (want/have to) live in and with now?
-One answer: By definition, doing so saves us all the trouble and worry of having to figure out the details of the disasters we find unpredictable, now.
+Just what are we getting from this habituation with the messes of it-could-get-very-very-very-much-worse?
+One answer: Doing so saves us all the trouble of having to figure out the details of the disasters we have already predicted ahead.